Chadius/Torrin-TBS/docs/README.md

 ### Magical Desert Fantasy
 A sophisticated magical city, within a magically infused desert.
 ### Young Water Elemental Priestess
-Torrin, a young djinn made of water, becomes a priestess of good and joins an army to fight an evil army.
+Nahla, a young djinn made of water, becomes a priestess of good and joins an army to fight an evil army.

+(formerly named Torrin until I learned that was a male Irish name.)
 ### Crusader of Justice
 Sir Camil hails from the Western Kingdom, where he learned the tenets of justice and practices them to this day.

-He teams up with Torrin and encourages her to practice herself.
+He teams up with Nahla and encourages her to practice herself.
 ### Fire Emblem (Game Boy Advance, 2003)
 The Desert kingdom of Nabata kept a peace between dragons and humans while the rest of the continent of Elibe waged war.